 - Service, whereby you practice the principles and pass on knowledge of sobriety

 Withdrawal is the malfunction of the body and brain due to the discontinued use of Trazodone.
 Granite Recovery Centers offers a care program with several features to make your detox as sustainable and positive an experience as possible.
-Our state-of-the-art institutions leave nothing to chance.
-We offer a holistic approach to Trazodone detox, so you can receive detox care and inpatient services that help you stay clean and sober for the rest of your life.
+We offer a holistic approach to medical detox, so you have the best chance to stay clean and sober for the rest of your life.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Our structured environment will help keep you on a recovery trajectory.
 House rules on general conduct and sanitation help you and your peers increase your discipline, and the serene surroundings encourage continued abstinence.

 Our facilities offer an infrastructure that enhances the 12-step environment.
 Every step in the curriculum gets an evaluation from our clinicians to help you continue to improve.
-We emphasize the curriculum to ensure that you leave our facilities a completely changed person and that you will not go back to Trazodone dependence.
+We emphasize the curriculum to ensure that you leave our facilities a completely changed person.

 What We Offer